agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 This particular shape, when immersed in an air stream at an angle of attack $\alpha_\mathrm{B}$, generates a pitching moment $\mathcal{M}_{\mathrm{B}}$.
-A typycal behaviour of this kind of stretched, cylinder-like shapes is shown in the next plot representing the pitching moment coefficient of the fuselage
+A typical behaviour of this kind of stretched, cylinder-like shapes is shown in the next plot representing the pitching moment coefficient of the fuselage

 $$